-I hope that you have had a safe and enjoyable summer.
-At the beginning of this Autumn Term I would like to give a very warm welcome to Marlfields Reception Class.
-I look forward to getting to know your children, and building on their learning opportunities and experiences.
+All the staff at Marlfields Foundation Stage hope that you have had a fun filled, safe and enjoyable summer.
+At the beginning of this Autumn Term, I would like to give you all a very warm welcome to Marlfields Foundation Stage.
+We look forward to getting to know your children, and building on their learning opportunities and experiences.

-During the next few months we are undoubtedly going to experience mixed weather and our fair share of unpleasant weather.
-It is most important that you remember to provide a waterproof jacket with a hood for your child so that they can make use of our wonderful outdoor areas in school.
+During the next few months, we are undoubtedly going to experience mixed weather and our fair share of unpleasant weather.
+It is most important that you remember to provide a waterproof jacket with a hood for your child so that they can make use of our wonderful outdoor areas.

-In Reception we learn through topics of interest to your child.
-We hand out postcards which you can fill in with your child, to send in any information relating to your child’s interests from which we can build our planned topics.
+We will be continuing to learn through topics of interest to your child.
+We will be sending a postcard home with your child, which you can fill in with your child, to send in information relating to your child’s interests from which we can build our planned topics.

-Please don’t hesitate to speak to me if you have any concerns, questions, or celebrations regarding your child.
+Please do not hesitate to speak to your child’s key worker if you have any concerns, questions, or celebrations regarding your child.